MicrosoftDocs/azure-devops-docs/docs/organizations/security/data-protection.md

 Having multiple, redundant backups of your data is good but without practice, restoring can be unpredictable.
 It's been said that "backups never fail, it's the restores that do."
 While technically incorrect, the sentiment is right.

 Microsoft regularly practices restoring various datasets from backup.
 Geo-redundant storage from Azure is tested regularly.
-Also, from time to time, we restore from backups to recover from human error, such as when a customer has inadvertently deleted a project in Azure DevOps.
+Also, from time to time, Microsoft restores from backups to recover from human error, such as when a customer has inadvertently deleted a project in Azure DevOps.
 There are many permutations of disaster and data corruption scenarios, and Microsoft continues to plan and run new tests regularly.

 ## Service availability